Blosc/python-caterva/doc/source/index.rst

     API Reference
     ^^^^^^^^^^^^^

-    The reference guide contains a detailed description of the cat4py API.
+    The reference guide contains a detailed description of the caterva API.
     The reference describes how the functions work and which parameters can be used.